Triadelphia Reservoir

 Triadelphia is the larger of the two reservoirs and attracts a wide variety of birds not consistently seen elsewhere in the county.
 Access to this reservoir, although limited, is much better for birders than that at Rocky Gorge.

-Reservoirs are open from March 15 to November 30.
 Day use or seasonal permits are required for boating, fishing (along with state fishing licenses), and birding.
-Rangers are security personnel.
-They enforce regulations and issue citations for trespassing as well as for fishing and boating violations.
+Rangers are the security personnel who enforce regulations and issue citations for trespassing as well as for fishing and boating violations.

 For additional reservoir information, visit the WSSC website at www.wsscwater.com and click on Public Information or call the Brighton Dam Information Center 301-206-7485.